 The next morning we were picked up at the hotel by a nice young man who was married to an American from North Carolina and who is moving to Vancouver, British Columbia in the Fall of 2011.

 As we approached the airport, he informed us that he had heard that there were demonstrations at the airport so instead of trying to drive directly to the International terminal, he exited at the domestic terminal and drove through each one of the various buildings in order to avoid the main lane.

-Sure enough as he approached the two main international terminals we could see that protesters were blocking Terminal F. Fortunately, we were Terminal E and we were able to get in and unload our suitcases without issue.
-It seems that once again, as during our entire vacation, we had been able to slip past all of the retirement protest activities and did not impede any of our trip.
+Sure enough, as he approached the two main international terminals we could see that protesters were blocking Terminal F. Fortunately, we were in Terminal E and we were able to get in and unload our suitcases without issue.
+It seems that once again, during our entire vacation, we had been able to slip past all of the retirement protest activities and did not impede any of our trips.

 And that is the end of Misadventures in France 2010.
-Next volume is May 2011!
+The next volume is May 2011!